Try RevDeBug in action for free. Jump into our interactive demo >

 Generally speaking, Azure Functions are better suited for parts of your app that can be executed as separate processes, often run multiple times in parallel, triggered by specific events that could require rapid scaling from time to time.

-Keeping in mind that Azure Functions is a lightweight serverless service, meaning it has its own specific uses.
+Keeping in mind that it is a lightweight serverless service, meaning it has its own specific uses.
 That also means you can’t replace an entire website simply by the use of Azure Functions.

 Here are the most common use cases: